 The Sporty Side of Compression

-Medical grade compression doesn’t have to stand in the way of an active lifestyle or cramp your sporty style.
-Gearing yourself up with some new compression socks for athletics can inspire you to be more active.
+Medical-grade compression supports an active lifestyle and there are many great options that fit your sporty style.
+Plus, gearing yourself up with some new athletic compression socks can inspire you to get moving.

 Since compression socks were primarily invented to help improve blood flow, you can imagine why compression has become essential for athletes.
 Many professional athletes choose to wear graduated compression socks and sleeves during practice or in competition because increased circulation improves performance and recovery.